-The Doctoral School Researcher Development Programme (RDP) offers academic, professional, and personal development through a number of training workshops and event opportunities, all intended to support the research community at the University of Lincoln.
-All of our workshops are delivered by expert facilitators both across the University and externally to support students at all stages of their research.
+The Doctoral School’s Researcher Development Programme (RDP) offers academic, professional, and personal development through a number of training workshops and event opportunities.
+Our programme calendar of activity is interdisciplinary and intended to support the whole research community at the University of Lincoln.
+All of our workshops are delivered by expert facilitators from both within the University and our external partners, with the aim of supporting students at all stages of their research.

 The Doctoral School development programme is open to all postgraduate research students, it is constructed to deliver a range of skills and attributes that you will use throughout your research study; this section contains the information you need with regards to booking onto a workshop.

-If we find we have to cancel a workshop at short notice (for example, as a result of tutor illness or extreme weather) we will contact you as soon as possible by email using the email address you submitted at booking.
+Once you have booked onto a workshop, you are expected to attend.
+If you find that you are not able to attend, please ensure that you cancel your booking as soon as possible, so that your space can be offered to someone else.
+If we find we have to cancel a workshop at short notice (for example, as a result of tutor illness or extreme weather) we will contact you as soon as possible using your University email address.

 We will endeavour to record sessions for the benefit of part-time and distance researchers, but please note this is not always possible for a variety of reasons, for example the need for anonymity when discussing ethics training or if a participant in the training wishes to not be recorded.
 Some sessions are very interactive and may include break out rooms, which make recording problematic and can interrupt flow.
 Where recording is not possible training slides will be provided.